retroenv/nesgo/cmd/nesgoemu/README.md

 ```
 usage: nesgoemu [options] <file to emulate>

+  -a string
+    	listening address for the debug server to use (default "127.0.0.1:8080")
+  -c	console mode, disable GUI
+  -d	start built-in webserver for debug mode
   -e int
     	entrypoint to start the CPU (default -1)
+  -s int
+    	stop execution at address (default -1)
   -t	print CPU tracing
 ```